7th Grade Math Tests

 How to Improve 7th Grade Math Test Scores

 This is a common question that all of the three people (students, teachers, and parents) involved in the direct success of middle school students often have.
 The true answer is that math is like any other skill.
 To improve your abilities, you need a balanced mix of practice, consistency, and patience.
-It seems that patience is the one thing that escapes most students.
+It seems that patience is the one thing that escapes most students, especially at this age.
 Rather than fighting through adversity, it seems culturally it has become somewhat acceptable to say things like, "I am just not good at math!" or "I am just not a good test taker!"
-The truth is that most people just lack the patience necessary when practicing their math skill.
+The truth is that most people just lack the patience necessary when practicing their math skills.
 This lack of patience is often associated with a level of anxiety.
 The best thing that teachers and parents can do is just help their students to learn to debunk that myth and follow the course.

 There are also several simple strategies that 7th grade students can use to improve their success rate.

 Write and Draw It Out - We highly encourage students to draw out a diagram that can help them visualize problems whenever possible.
 You may have heard your teacher say, “show your work!”
 That is just what you should, always.
 Break up answer into logical sequential steps this will ensure you are headed in the right direction.
 The step-by-step approach seems to work with students really well.

 What Tripped You Up?Another thing to do when tackling problems that give you difficulty is to adjust your attention to the part of the problem you do not understand fully.
 Students will often put their attention towards the portion of the problem that they fully understand.
 Use the available context and the portion of the problem that you do understand to leverage a level of comprehension on the part that escapes you.